tombuildsstuff/ios-rooms/README.md

 # iOS Rooms
-A starter application + api for learning Swift
+An application covering the basics of Swift + iOS 101

 ## Getting Started